MDGrey33/pyvisionai/README.md

+# PyVisionAI
-# Content Extractor with Vision LLM
+# Content Extractor and image description with Vision LLM

 Extract and describe content from documents using Vision Language Models.